clojurists-together/clojuriststogether.org/content/faq.md

 ## Are my payments tax deductible?

 Clojurists Together is a trade organisation that charges membership dues to companies and individuals.
 Whether your dues are deductible depends on whether you are a company or individual, and your local tax rules.
-We aren't able to provide individual tax advice to our members.
+Due to the complexities of tax law in all of the countries where our members are located, we aren't able to provide tax advice to our members.

 <!-- However, what we have seen in the US is that companies with a business interest in the trade association's activities can treat membership dues like any other business expense.
 Generally speaking, the same rules apply to non-US businesses.